pnta-io/pnta-flutter-plugin/README.md

   // Track analytics, show specific screen, etc.
   // Links are auto-handled if autoHandleLinks is true });

+// Remember to cancel subscriptions in dispose() to avoid memory leaks
 ```

 ## API Reference